 (previously known as Macroglossa hirundo)

-Later they can become brown or green, covered in small white dots.
+Later they can become brown or stay green, covered in small white dots.
 There is a dark dorsal line which may be fragmented into a line of dashes.
 A pair of pale dorso-lateral lines run from the head to the tail.
-They also have a dark brown spine on the tail (which is quite harmless).
+There can be a set of 'L' shaped red patches along the sides.
 They grow to a length of about 6 cms.

 The pupa is brown with a row of black spots along each side.